Jack Nethercutt II: Career results

-Nethercutt Collection
+Business career

+In the 1980s to 1990s, Nethercutt and his wife Helen owned a luxury restaurant named Boison's near the Las Vegas Strip which won a Best of Las Vegas award from the Las Vegas Review-Journal.
+He became chairman and president of Merle Norman Cosmetics in 2004.

-In 2004 he took over The Nethercutt Collection from his father.
+In 2004, he took over the Nethercutt Collection from his father and became its second president.
 He restored the 1931 Bugatti Type 51 Dubos in 2011.
 In 2020 Nethercutt bought back and restored his Lotus 19 racecar, which was completed in 2023.

-He competed in several Concours d'Elegance competitions throughout the United States, notably achieving five Best of Show victories at the Amelia Island Concours d'Elegance in 2005, 2007, 2011, 2013, and 2016.
+Nethercutt competed in several Concours d'Elegance competitions throughout the United States, notably achieving five Best of Show victories at the Amelia Island Concours d'Elegance in 2005, 2007, 2011, 2013, and 2016.
 He also won the Palos Verdes Concours d'Elegance in 2007, 2009, and 2012, Kirkland in 2007, Dana Point in 2011, and Las Vegas in 2019 and 2022.

 Personal life

 Nethercutt had two children and later had a divorce.
 He married Helen Richards for his second marriage and later had three grandchildren from his step-son, Travis Richards.
-In the later 1980s to 90s, the couple owned a luxury restaurant named Boison's near the Las Vegas Strip which won a Best of Las Vegas award from the Las Vegas Review-Journal.
-He became chairman and president of Merle Norman Cosmetics in 2004.

-He has donated millions to his alma mater, the University of Southern California, including for Merle Norman Stadium, USC beach volleyball, USC Trojans football, USC Trojans men's basketball, and the USC Trojan Marching Band.
+He has donated millions to his alma mater, the University of Southern California, including for Merle Norman Stadium, USC Trojans women's beach volleyball, USC Trojans football, USC Trojans men's basketball, and the USC Trojan Marching Band.

-He is a fan of fishing.
+Nethercutt is a fan of fishing.